Table of contents

 Unless otherwise changed by the operation of this Collective Agreement, a Regular Part-time Employee who has had a change in status to a Regular Full-time Employee shall have their anniversary date established based on hours worked with the Employer at the increment level such Employee was entitled to receive immediately prior to their change in status.

-Note: Clause 14.04 is not applicable to EMS
+Note: Clause 14.03 is not applicable to EHS

-A new Employee who has completed the required training in any of the paramedical technical classifications covered by this Collective Agreement and who is awaiting registration/licensing/certification examinations or results of same shall be paid ninety percent (90%) of the starting rate for the classification level to which they have been hired.
+A new Employee who has completed the required training in any of the paramedical technical classifications covered by this Collective Agreement shall be placed at the starting rate for the classification level to which they have been hired.

 Following proof of registration/ licensure /certification the Employee will be placed on the applicable Step in the classification level to which they have been hired based on hours worked.

-Employees who are placed per Article 14.04(c)(ii) will not be entitled to retroactive pay for hours worked prior to placement.
+Employees who are placed per Article 14.03(c)(ii) will not be entitled to retroactive pay for hours worked prior to placement.

 Salary recognition shall be extended to Dietitians who have completed the required internship or its equivalent for registration by starting that individual at the second (2nd) Step of the salary scale.